TABLE OF CONTENTS

 From the hitlist, when you select up to 10 results, you can instantly generate a prior art report, ready-to-use Excel file.

-This export/report is available only when you are in review results from a Features mode search.
+This export/report is available on the review results page only when Features mode search is used.

-1. Info: When, what and which features have been used to generate this export
+- INFO: When, what and which features have been used to generate this export.

-2. Table_Characteristics: For each feature selected, a table will show where a possible disclosure is currently available, among the different publications stages present in your results
+- FEATURE_TABLE: For each selected feature, a table will indicate where a possible disclosure is currently available across the different publication stages included in your results.

-3. Table_Documents: a basic export where you will find commonly exported datalike title, abstract and permalinks from your seleted results in hitlist.
+- DOCUMENT_TABLE: A basic export containing commonly used data such as title, abstract, and permalinks from your selected results in the hitlist.

 Limitations and Considerations

-Please find in this section, some technical constraints and behaviors to keep in mind when using Sophia Search. .
+In this section you can find some technical constraints and behaviours to keep in mind when using Sophia Search.

 Execution Time

-Searching with Features mode takes significantly longer than in Semantic mode only, and applying Prefilters may further increase execution time (depending of your keyword complexity if any).
+Searching with Features mode takes significantly longer than in Semantic mode only, and applying Prefilters may further increase execution time (depending of your keyword-search complexity if any).

 Here some average execution times under normal conditions: